Domszy/ETL-Pipeline/README.md

 ### Confluence

-While not a part of this diagram, Confluence is important in keeping the Apache services together.
+Confluence acts as a network for the various Apache services to communicate with each other.

 **what is it**: It is a management and monitoring tool for Apache Kafka and related services in the Confluent ecosystem, provides a web based interface to observing and controlling kafka clusters, topics, streams, and connections.